ues-io/uesio/docs/redux/README.md

 From this snippet we can see that a middleware is a function decorating another middleware and so on recursively.

-In our stack we do have some custom middleware for capturing actions and dipatching another action once the first one has hit the reducer.
+In our stack we do have some custom middlewares for listening to specific actions and dispatch another action, once the first one has hit the reducer.

 ## Redux-thunk middleware